Disney Heiress Calls For Wealth Tax: 'We Have To Draw A Line'

 And so when you say to somebody about the Disney brand, the people pouring your soda cannot afford their insulin, and the man in charge of them is coming home with a nine-figure paycheck, they do feel an outrage that is very visceral.
 And I think that given that there are so few companies that can be shamed anymore, this is a really important place to start a bigger, broader conversation about all of these companies.

-The thing is, [Disney chairman and CEO] Bob Iger is kind of a nice guy ... and everybody around him are nice people.
+The thing is, [Disney Chairman and CEO] Bob Iger is kind of a nice guy ... and everybody around him are nice people.
 What has become thought of as normal — and the kind of thing nice people do — isn't nice, and somebody has to say the emperor's wearing no clothes.
 Somebody just has to say it. ...

 I've traveled everywhere in the world, and everywhere you go, you find a hand-drawn painting of Mickey Mouse on the side of a children's school. ...
 He has jumped out of the celluloid, and he exists, and he is a citizen of the world, and everybody understands what he means and what he's for.
 This is not true of any other brand that I can think of.